Report on FBI actions in Clinton email case set for release

 Comey's news conference disclosing the investigation's conclusion was unusual since charging announcements are normally made by the Justice Department, not the FBI.
 Cases that end without charges are rarely discussed publicly.

-Lynch described the meeting as a chance encounter unrelated to the case, but Clinton's critics seized on it to question her objectivity.
+Lynch described the meeting as a chance encounter unrelated to the case, but Clinton's critics seized on it to question Lynch's objectivity.

 Also investigated was Comey's decision, against the recommendation of the Justice Department, to reveal to Congress that the FBI was reopening the investigation following the discovery of new emails.
 The FBI obtained a warrant nine days before the presidential election to review those emails, found on the laptop of former Rep. Anthony Weiner, and ultimately determined that there was nothing in them that changed its original conclusion.